Fraunhofer-AISEC/gallia/docs/env.md

   As an alternative, the int values from 0 to 7 can be used.
   Mostly useful in own scripts or tests.
   This variable is not read when using the gallia cli.

+NO_COLOR
+: If this variable is set, `gallia` by default does not use color codes, see: https://no-color.org/